Montana-Media-Arts/440-interactive-performance/Projects/Documentation_and_Response/readme.md

 ## Video Documentation

 For a performance based project I expect videos of a performance.
-These should include opening and closing credits with appropriate attribution and information (i.e., Name, Artist, Performer (if different), year of completion, etc.)
+These should include opening and closing credits with appropriate attribution and information (i.e., Name, Artist, Performer (if different), year of completion, etc.).

 You should take care to capture audio through high-fidelity means.
 This may require a multi-channel recording of the project with multiple microphones, as well as D/I feeds.
 Where appropriate, this may need to be synced with video documentation.
 Video documentation may also be best captured using multiple cameras.